-Also known as confidential invoice discounting, invoice discounting is a popular method for improving cash flow for businesses who have payments tied up in 30-120 day invoices.
+Also known simply as invoice discounting, confidential invoice discounting is a popular method for improving cash flow for businesses who have payments tied up in 30-120 day invoices.

-With invoice discounting, the process is confidential which means no disclosure to your customers that you are financing your invoices.
+With this method of invoice finance, the process is confidential which means no disclosure to your customers that you are financing your invoices.
 You also retain control of your sales ledger and send out your own reminders for payment.

-It’s important to get as much knowledge as possible when it comes to making any financial decisions so we’ve outlined the advantages and the disadvantages of invoice discounting so that you can make an informed choice.
+It’s important to get as much knowledge as possible when it comes to making any financial decisions.
+We’ve outlined the advantages and the disadvantages of invoice discounting so that you can make an informed choice.

-Even though your customers don’t pay you directly when their invoice comes due, they are paying into a trust account in your name managed by the facilitator.
+Even though your customers don’t pay you directly when their invoice comes due, they are paying into a trust account in your name managed by the provider.

-As well as the standard support and relationship management, you can also opt for bad debt protection, payroll support, or even more specific guidance.
+As well as the standard support and relationship management, common add-ons inlcude bad debt protection and payroll support.

 Discounting differs to a bank loan as there is no requirement for you to own a property or any high value assets for security.